jbinder/flatsch/README.md

 Features
 --------

-* Throws a fish at your face!
+* Throws a fish or just text at your face!
 * Transparent or on white, so it's impossible to overlook
 * Customize the fish!